The 11 Best Healthy Restaurants in Dallas Right Now

-Sometimes you have every intention of eating clean, but when decision time rolls around, you end up at your same ole’ not-so-nourishing restaurants just out of habit.
-We’re here to help with our picks for the best places in town to get a meal that is absolutely delicious and good for you.
+Sometimes you have every intention of eating clean but when decision time rolls around, you end up at your same ole’ not-so-nourishing restaurants just out of habit.
+We’re here to help with our picks for the best healthy restaurants in Dallas to get a meal that is absolutely delicious and good for you.
 Don’t you just love it when that happens?
 Whether you’re following a specific diet plan like paleo or keto, or simply want to get more veggies into your day, we've got you covered.

 1. Asian Mint

 Owned by chef Nikky Phinyawatana, this chain of highly addicting Asian fusion restaurants dish up a New Bangkok style menu that packs a delicious punch.
-Currently only available for takeout, this menu has a plethora of health conscious items to satisfy all of your cravings—without ruining your diet.
-They even really launched a limited menu featuring the zero carb, low calorie shirtaki noodle that can be substituted in their Asian noodle salad, Kua Kai, Pad Kee Mow, Pad See Ew, and perhaps the most popular Pad Thai.
+This menu has a plethora of health conscious items to satisfy all of your cravings—without ruining your diet.
+They even have zero carb, low calorie shirtaki noodles that can be substituted in their Asian noodle salad, Kua Kai, Pad Kee Mow, Pad See Ew, and perhaps their most popular item, Pad Thai.
 Noodles sans carbs?
 Sign us up!

 Multiple locations; asianmint.com